 MLA Formatting – Quick Guide

-- 1’’ margins
+- 1’’ margins on all four sides

 Voice & Verb Tense